A Complete Guide to Google Search Console

 Setting Metrics and Parameters for Dimensions in Search Performance Report

 Look at the image above.
-You can find an further-action icon at the right, I’ve marked with a red circle.
+You can find a further-action icon at the right, I’ve marked it with a red circle.
 Find this icon on your search performance page.
 Select a dimension, such as, query or page.
 Then click the icon.
 In the check-box, select the metrics you want to filter for the dimension.
 For example, filter for clicks for a certain query.
-After checking the box for ‘query’ and entering hit, you’ll find a panel at the left as shown in the bellow image.
+After checking the box for ‘query’ and entering hit, you’ll find a panel at the left as shown in the below image.

 Select a parameter, such as – equal to or not equal to or greater than or smaller than and then enter a value to filter the data.

 Just like filtering, you can also compare search dimensions by using the Search Console tool.
 The features and usability of both ‘filter’ and ‘compare’ tools are similar.
 You can find the ‘compare’ option next to the ‘filter’ option while you select a dimension to view data or analyze.